pocession/MicroC/README.md

 In [our bash repository](./Bash), you can find example bash scripts for the pre-processing step in high-performance computation (HPC) cluster.

-## Usages of our homebrew tools in this repository
+## Usage of our homebrew tools in this repository
 We have developed several Python and R functions for further processing microC data and the downstream analysis.
 To use those functions, the easiest way is to download this repoitory and unzip it.
-Then navigate to this folder and you are ready to go.
+Then navigate to this folder and you are ready to go. to use R functions, please open this folder as a project in your R studio.

 ```
 ## In linux environment